Like many other cities in New Zealand, Whangārei's aging sewer reticulation network suffers from extensive infiltration during heavy rainfall.

-Given the importance of the pumping station – it is from here that the majority of the city’s wastewater is pumped to the nearby treatment plant – extensive pre-planning, risk analysis and the development of comprehensive contingency measures were an essential prerequisite to the actual construction, so as to ensure the facility remained operational at all times.
-These pre-planning measures extended to the fabrication of scale models of key pipe components, to confirm the geometry of these were compatible with the existing pipework in what was a very confined space that left no room for error.
+These pre-planning measures extended to the fabrication of scale models of key pipe components, to confirm the geometry of these were compatible with the existing pipework in what was a very confined space with no room for error.

-- Construction operations were typically undertaken during periods of minimum flow, around 2am.
-Critical tasks had to be completed within a four-hour window, after which time the limited upstream storage capacity of the system would be exceeded.
+- completing critical tasks within a four-hour window each day, after which time the limited upstream storage capacity of the system was exceeded, including:

-- The decommission of existing pumps and the installation of four new pumps
+- decommission of existing pumps and the installation of four new pumps

-- The fabrication and installation of new pipework valves, flow meters, lifting beams, and external rising main
+- fabrication and installation of new pipework valves, flow meters, lifting beams and external rising main

-- The supply and installation of associated power and instrumentation components, including a new motor control centre.
+- supply and installation of associated power and instrumentation components, including a new motor control center